kubernetes/kubeadm/kinder/doc/prepare-for-tests.md

 kind gives already you what you need in most cases (kubeadm, Kubernetes binaries, pre-pulled images); kinder on top of that allows to build node variants for addressing following use cases:

-- Adding a Kubernetes version to be used for initializing the cluster (as an alternative to `build node-image --type`(s) already supported by kind)
+- Adding a Kubernetes version to be used for initializing the cluster (as an alternative to `build node-image` already supported by kind)
 - Adding new pre-loaded images that will be made available on all nodes at cluster creation time
 - Replacing the kubeadm binary installed in the cluster, e.g. with a locally build version of kubeadm
 - Replacing the kubelet binary installed in the cluster, e.g. with a locally build version of kubelet